• Skip to primary navigation

 Consider this recent article in Entrepreneur about Chick-fil-A:

 Believe it or not, Chick-fil-A makes nearly double the amount of money per restaurant as McDonald’s!
-It is a well known fact that Chick-fil-A is Christian owned and operated on Christian principles – including being closed on Sundays.
+It is a well-known fact that Chick-fil-A is closed on Sundays.

-Of course secular onlookers aren’t sure what to make of this success, especially considering Chick-fil-A is open less than these other leading brands.
+Onlookers aren’t sure what to make of this success, especially considering Chick-fil-A is open less than these other leading brands.
 That is reflected in the article.
-But followers of Christ know why they can be open less and make nearly double the money per restaurant.
-It’s a simple principle.

 We have a problem in America…